F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 Use the *quickstart.yaml* parent template to deploy an example full stack BIG-IP solution, complete with network, bastion *(optional)*, dag/ingress, bigip and application.

 ***Existing Network Stack (quickstart-existing-network.yaml)***<br>
 Use *quickstart-existing-network.yaml* parent template to deploy an example BIG-IP solution into an existing infrastructure.
 This template expects vpc and subnets have already been deployed.
-A demo application is also not part of this parent template as it intended use is for an existing environment.
+A demo application is also **NOT** part of this parent template as it intended use is for an existing environment.

 The modules below create the following resources: